Snowflake-Labs/orchestration-framework/README.md

 This notebook walks through how to configure and run a system with all 3 types of tools.
 The demo is designed to illustrate how the agent can answer questions that require a divserse combination of tools (RAG,Text2SQL, Python, or a combination).

-### Requirements
+## Requirements

 Note that Cortex Cube does not configure the underlying Cortex Search or Cortex Analyst services for the user.
 Those services must be configured before initializing Cortex Cube.

-[!NOTE] Authentication for Mac Users
+>**Authentication for Mac Users**

-Mac users have reported SSL Certificate authentication issues for Snowflake's Cortex REST API, which impacts Cortex Cube.
+> Mac users have reported SSL Certificate authentication issues for Snowflake's Cortex REST API, which impacts Cortex Cube.
 We've found that python enviornments on Mac don't always have access to the requisite certificates to succesfully hit the REST endpoints.
 To resolve this, cd into your Python directory and run ./Install\ Certificates.command.
 Alternatively, using  Finder lookup the "Install
 Certificates.command" and double click to run the file in your relevant Python directory.
-(If multiple results show up on Finder, make sure to run the one in the appropriate path for your application).
+(If multiple results show up on Finder, make sure to run the one in the appropriate path for your application).]

-### Tool Configuration
+## Tool Configuration

 See CubeQuickstart.ipynb for a complete walkthrough of configuration and usage.